It was the festival of Krishna Jayanthi. People who worshiped Lord Krishna were celebrating the deity’s birthday with much gaiety and happiness.

 She had no children even after many years of marriage.
 Though she longed for a child, she did not go about with a forlorn face.
 She was quiet and unassuming and always portrayed a happy demeanor.

 But that festival day, her husband had scolded her early in the morning for an imagined fault.
 He had stomped out of the house with out wishing her or having breakfast.
-Manjula felt very bitter and lonely and she lost all interest in doing anything significant the day.
+Manjula felt very bitter and lonely and she lost all interest in doing anything significant that day.

 She neither bathed nor wore new clothes.
 But feeling guilty about ignoring the deity on an auspicious day, she made some kheer (sweet dish) and left it before Lord Krishna’s statue in her hall.
 Then she lay in her bed covering herself from head to foot with a blanket and carried on an imaginary conversation with the deity in her mind.

 “Lord, I am facing so many disappointments in my life.
 I worship you devoutly every day.
 Yet on this day, you have made me more unhappy then ever.
-If my piety and reverence is true, show me a sign to make me get up from this bed and worship you today.”
+If my piety is true, show me a sign to make me get up from this bed and worship you today.”

 She lay in bed crying silently.
 A few minutes passed by.